Better Than a Lease? A Non-captive Balloon Loan Primer

 What Is the Downside of Using a Balloon Loan

 A balloon loan carries extra risk.
 In all cases, the sum of the payments doesn’t bring the loan balance to zero, and a final balloon payment is due.
 This can lead to hardship as you may be forced to return a vehicle, when you want to keep it, or face refinancing at prevailing rates, which may not be favorable.
-For most who are adept at managing finances, this risk is manageable, but unfortunately balloon loans have a bad reputation.
+For most, this risk is manageable but unfortunately balloon loans have a bad reputation.
 Other risks to consider include.

-• In most states, you will need to pay full sales tax upfront, so no tax advantages, like a lease.
+• In most states, you will need to pay full sales tax upfront.
 Consider using a trade-in to offset the tax balance.

 • Balloon loans generally do not residualize options very well.
-The best build is a base trim level, not one with lots of options.
+The best build is a base trim level.

-• Some credit unions may charge an extra origination fee for vehicles over $70K.
+• Some credit unions may charge an extra origination fee for high-value vehicles.

 That’s right… Walkaway, like a lease

-Every balloon loan includes a vehicle return rider.
-As the market changes, it can help to insulate oneself from potential depreciation.
-This return option requires paying a small disposition fee, and like a lease, also assess for any extra wear & tear.
-Examples of the return rider can be found in this thread body.
+Every AFG-backed balloon loan includes a vehicle return rider.
+As the market changes, this option can help to insulate oneself from potential depreciation.
+Returning a vehicle requires paying a small disposition fee, and like a lease, also assess for any extra wear & tear or mileage overages.
+Examples of the return rider can be found here.

 The Right Conditions for a Balloon Loan

-Once you have decided that the risks of a balloon align with your personal financial strategy, the next step is to assess if your target vehicle is a good candidate.
-Not every vehicle will have a competitive program, in fact 96% of the time the program will suck.
-Research will be necessary to compare payments and total cost of ownerships across financing options.
-The best way to do this is the use one of the calculators, linked later in this article, and focus on finding
+Once you have decided that the balloon loan risks align with your personal financial strategy, the next step is to assess if your target vehicle is a good candidate.
+Most vehicles will not have a competitive program.
+Research will be necessary to compare payments, and total cost of ownership, across program options.
+The best way to evaluate a program is by using the AFG calculator, linked later in this article.
+Focus on finding either a large gap between estimated retail value and purchase price, or a residual value which is way above actual market value.
+If you do find a good opportunity, act fast, because AFG will change program terms between months.
+However, once you have been quoted for a program, AFG will honor (lock) those terms for 60 days.

-Here are examples where I have used or suggested a balloon loan:
+Here are examples where a balloon loan program was useful:

 Where can I get a balloon loan

 The most common institutional lender offering balloon loan programs is Auto Financial Group (AFG) and they do not offer the program direct to the public.
 Instead, the program is offered via affiliated credit unions.
-Thus, most credit unions who advertises a balloon loan offering are reselling the same AFG program.
-Some credit unions may call these programs something like “better then a lease” or “payment saver” and may charge different rates and/or fees – but they are all fundamentally the same.
+Thus, most credit unions who advertise a balloon loan are almost always reselling the same AFG program.
+Some credit unions may call these programs something like “better than a lease” or “payment saver” and may charge different rates and/or fees – but they are all fundamentally backed by the same paper.
 The below list provides suggested credit union offering this program.

-Hanscom Federal Credit Union (https://hfcu.org/) Better then a lease auto loan product offered at higher rates and few terms.
-A one-time donation to the Nashua River Watershed Association permit membership.
-You can join and apply online, you will be assigned a loan offer who will follow-up over the phoner.
-Charges extra fees.
+Hanscom Federal Credit Union (https://hfcu.org/) Better than a lease auto loan product offered at a generally higher rate than above choices.
+A one-time donation to the Nashua River Watershed Association permits membership.
+You can join and apply online, you will be assigned a loan offer who will follow-up over the phone.
+Good customer service.

 How Do I Use A Balloon Loan Calculator

-• AFG Default Payment Calculator AmeriCu Calculator Use this calculator first, to determine the loan balance, rate and payment for your preferred term.
-Here is what a calculator looks like setup for a Ford Mach-E purchase in NJ.
-Note that the lowest mileage option has been selected, since we will not be returning the vehicle.
+• AFG Default Payment Calculator AmeriCu Calculator Use this calculator first, to determine the loan balance, interest rate and monthly payment for your preferred term.
+The following calculator is an example setup for a Ford Mach-E purchase in NJ.
+Since we will not be returning the vehicle, the lowest mileage option has been selected.

 Acronym’s & Terminology used in this wiki